godotengine/godot-website/README.md

 ### Setting up the theme

-- Log into the October backend and change the frontend theme from the Settings tab.
+- Log into the October backend (located at `/backend`) and change the frontend theme from the Settings tab.
-- While examining the frontpage, you'll notice that nothing is styled; this is because we need to compile the CSS from our SCSS.
-Make sure you have Node.js installed.
-- Change directory into `themes/godotengine` then run `yarn install && yarn build`.
+  - Alternatively, you can edit `config/cms.php` and change the theme to `godotengine` there.
 - Change directory into `plugins/paulvonzimmerman/patreon` then run `composer install`.
 - You should now have approximately what's in production.
-The only missing pieces are everything that's stored in the production database (devblog entries and featured games).
+The only missing pieces are everything that's stored in the production database (blog entries).

 ### Deploying your changes

 Deploying is of course only possible to people who have access to our production server.
 Most contributors should submit a pull request instead.

+- Install Node.js and npm.
 - Copy example_conf.json: `cp example_conf.json conf.json`.
 - Fill out your credentials in `conf.json`.
-- Run `yarn deploy`.
+- Run `npm install` then `npm run deploy`.

 This will copy all the compiled assets from the `godotengine/assets/packed` directory to the corresponding directory on production.
 It'll also make sure